kindista/kindista/src/facebook.md

 [ ] when signing a person up, if they are FB friends with the inviter, add them to kindista friends as host [ ] invitation via gratitude

-#FAQs
-[ ] how do I share my offers/req/grat on facebook?
-[ ] how do I tag my fb friends in gratitude?

 #FB login
-https://developers.facebook.com/docs/facebook-login/multiple-providers
-[ ] make sure to grab fb-profile-pic when no k-avatar (esp when user relogs through the settings page) [ ] make sure button displays right when signing up through settings page
+[x] add button on home screen to get registerred with facebook https://developers.facebook.com/docs/facebook-login/multiple-providers [x] make sure to grab fb-profile-pic when no k-avatar (esp when user relogs through the settings page) [x] make sure button displays right when signing up through settings page

 #Merge accounts (fb-id fbtoken)
 [ ] review code